pnp/blog/content/post/preparing-for-dark-mode-model-driven-app-icons/index.md

 <path fill="#000000">
 ```

-This explicitly sets the fill colour to black, and whilst teh background in dark mode is a dark grey, rather than black, black doesn't give sufficient contrast.
+This explicitly sets the fill colour to black, and whilst the background in dark mode is a dark grey, rather than black, black doesn't give sufficient contrast.

 ## The Solution